Hemolytic Anemia Workup

 Urine hemosiderin may suggest severe or intravascular hemolysis.
 Hemosiderin is detected in iron-stained urinary sediment in sloughed renal epithelial cells.
 The source of urinary hemosiderin is hemoglobinuria that occurs in severe and intravascular hemolysis.
 When urinary hemoglobin is reabsorbed by renal tubular cells, it is processed to hemosiderin.
 Therefore, urinary hemosiderin reflects hemoglobinuria and suggests severe or intravascular hemolysis.

-With the cold agglutinin titer, anti-I and anti-I (little i) are elevated in cold agglutinin disease.
-For example, a high titer of anti-I antibody can be found in mycoplasmal infections and a high titer of anti-i antibody can be found in infectious mononucleosis.
-In addition, an anti-P cold agglutinin may be seen in paroxysmal cold hemoglobinuria.
+The cold agglutinin titer will be elevated in cold agglutinin disease, with the specific IgM antibody varying according to the underlying disorder.
+[43] For example, a high titer of anti-I antibody (ie, antibody directed against the I antigen found on normal adult RBCs) occurs in mycoplasmal infections.
+High titers of anti-i antibody (antibody directed against the i antigen found on fetal cord blood RBCs) have been reported in infectious mononucleosis.
+An anti-P cold agglutinin may be seen in paroxysmal cold hemoglobinuria.

-A G-6-PD screening can usually detect deficiency of this enzyme, but results can be normal if the reticulocyte count is elevated (reticulocytes contain a considerable amount of G-6-PD).
-A positive Heinz body preparation can suggest denatured hemoglobin and thus G-6-PD deficiency (see the image below).
+A G6PD screening can usually detect deficiency of this enzyme, but results can be normal if the reticulocyte count is elevated (reticulocytes contain a considerable amount of G6PD).
+A positive Heinz body preparation on peripheral smear is suggestive of denatured hemoglobin and thus G6PD deficiency (see the image below).

-Screening for sickle cell syndrome is performed by demonstrating sickling under reduced conditions (sickle cell preparations) and testing for hemoglobin solubility (see the image below).
+Screening for sickle cell disease is performed by demonstrating sickling under reduced conditions (sickle cell preparations) and testing for hemoglobin solubility (see the image below).
 Hemoglobin electrophoresis confirms the presence of abnormal hemoglobin.

 Other tests may be indicated to diagnose hereditary spherocytosis, hematologic malignancy, and rarer types of hemolytic anemias.